Watchdog expected to find Russia probe valid, despite flaws

 It is unclear how Barr, a strong defender of Trump, will respond to Horowitz's findings.
 He has told Congress that he believed “spying” on the Trump campaign did occur and has raised public questions about whether the counterintelligence investigation was done correctly.

 By that point, the Democratic National Committee had been hacked, an act that a private security firm — and ultimately U.S. intelligence agencies — attributed to Russia.
-Prosecutors allege that Papadopoulos learned about the stolen emails during a conversation in London with a Maltese professor named Joseph Mifsud.
+Prosecutors allege that Papadopoulos learned about the stolen emails from a Maltese professor named Joseph Mifsud.
 Papadopoulous pleaded guilty to lying to the FBI about that interaction.

 The investigation was taken over in May 2017 by Mueller, who charged six Trump associates with various crimes as well as 25 Russians accused of interfering in the election either through hacking or a social media disinformation campaign.
 Mueller did not find sufficient evidence to charge a criminal conspiracy between the Trump campaign and Russia.